oneapi-src/level-zero-spec/core/PROG.md

   executing from a command list before it is deleted.
 This should be handled by tracking a completion event associated with the command list.

-## Command Graphs
+## Command Graphs (Experimental)
-Command graphs are under redesign.
+NOTE: Command graphs are under redesign.
 Updates coming soon.

+A command graph represents non-linear dependencies between a collection of command lists to be executed.
+- An implementation may use this information to reorder the execution of command lists to be optimized for the device.
+- An implementation may also parallelize execution across an application-specified maximum number of command queues.
+- The application is responsible for calling close before submission to a command queue.

 # <a name="brr">Barriers</a>
 There are two types of barriers: